Results from the T2K experiment on neutrino mixing including a new far detector $\mu$-like sample

-{{\bf {\em Acknowledgements---}}}The T2K collaboration would like to thank the J-PARC staff for superb accelerator performance.
+{{\bf {\em Acknowledgements---}}} The T2K collaboration would like to thank the J-PARC staff for superb accelerator performance.
 We thank the CERN NA61/SHINE Collaboration for providing valuable particle production data.
-We acknowledge the support of MEXT, JSPS KAKENHI and bilateral programs, Japan; NSERC, the NRC, and CFI, Canada; the CEA and CNRS/IN2P3, France; the Deutsche Forschungsgemeinschaft (DFG 397763730, 517206441), Germany; the NKFIH (NKFIH 137812 and TKP2021-NKTA-64), Hungary; the INFN, Italy; the Ministry of Science and Higher Education (2023/WK/04) and the National Science Centre (UMO-2018/30/E/ST2/00441, UMO-2022/46/E/ST2/00336 and UMO-2021/43/D/ST2/01504), Poland; the RSF (RSF 24-12-00271) and the Ministry of Science and Higher Education, Russia; MICINN, ERDF and European Union NextGenerationEU funds and CERCA program and Generalitat de Catalunya, Spain; the SNSF and SERI, Switzerland; the STFC and UKRI, UK; the DOE, USA; and NAFOSTED (103.99-2023.144,IZVSZ2.203433), Vietnam.
+We acknowledge the support of MEXT, JSPS KAKENHI and bilateral programs, Japan; NSERC, the NRC, and CFI, Canada; the CEA and CNRS/IN2P3, France; the Deutsche Forschungsgemeinschaft (DFG 397763730, 517206441), Germany; the NKFIH (NKFIH 137812 and TKP2021-NKTA-64), Hungary; the INFN, Italy; the Ministry of Science and Higher Education (2023/WK/04) and the National Science Centre (UMO-2018/30/E/ST2/00441, UMO-2022/46/E/ST2/00336 and UMO-2021/43/D/ST2/01504), Poland; the RSF (RSF 24-12-00271) and the Ministry of Science and Higher Education, Russia; MICINN (PID2022-136297NB-I00 /AEI/10.13039/501100011033/ FEDER, UE, PID2024-157541NB-I00 (UAM) and PID2023-146401NB-I00 (US), Severo Ochoa Centres of Excellence Programme 2025-2029 (CEX2024001442-S)), Government of Andalucia (FQM160) and the University of Tokyo ICRR's Inter-University Research Program FY2025 Ref.
+J1, and ERDF and European Union (UAM: H2020-MSCA-RISE-GA872549- SK2HK) and NextGenerationEU funds (PRTR-C17.I1) and Generalitat de Catalunya (AGAUR 2021-SGR-01506, CERCA program), University of Seville grant (RYC2022-035203-I funded by MICIU/AEI/10.13039/501100011033, ``ERDF a way of making Europe'' and FSE+, Ayudas ``Atracci\'{o}n de Investigadores con Alto Potencial'' Ref.
+VIIPPIT-2025), and Secretariat for Universities and Research of the Ministry of Business and Knowledge of the Government of Catalonia and the European Social Fund (2022FI\_B 00336), Spain; the SNSF and SERI, Switzerland; the STFC and UKRI, UK; the DOE, USA; and NAFOSTED (103.99-2023.144,IZVSZ2.203433), Vietnam.
 We also thank CERN for the UA1/NOMAD magnet, DESY for the HERA-B magnet mover system, the BC DRI Group, Prairie DRI Group, ACENET, SciNet, and CalculQuebec consortia in the Digital Research Alliance of Canada, and GridPP in the United Kingdom, the CNRS/IN2P3 Computing Center in France and NERSC, USA.
-In addition, the participation of individual researchers and institutions has been further supported by funds from the ERC (FP7), “la Caixa” Foundation, the European Union’s Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie grant; the JSPS, Japan; the Royal Society, UK; French ANR and Sorbonne Université Emergences programmes; the VAST-JSPS (No. QTJP01.02/20-22); and the DOE Early Career programme, USA.
-For the purposes of open access, the authors have applied a Creative Commons Attribution license to any Author Accepted Manuscript version arising.
+In addition, the participation of individual researchers and institutions has been further supported by funds from the ERC (FP7), ``la Caixa'' Foundation, the European Union's Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie grant, the Horizon Europe Marie Sklodowska-Curie Staff Exchange project JENNIFER3 grant 101183137; the JSPS, Japan; the Royal Society, UK; French ANR and Sorbonne Universit\'{e} Emergences programmes; the VAST-JSPS (No. QTJP01.02/20-22); and the DOE Early Career program, USA.